WebAssembly/spec/ml-proto/README.md

 The interpreter also supports a "dry" mode (flag `-d`), in which modules are only validated.
 In this mode, `invoke` commands are ignored (and not needed).

-## Abstract Syntax and Kernel Syntax
+## Abstract Syntax

 The abstract WebAssembly syntax, as described above and in the [design doc](https://github.com/WebAssembly/design/blob/master/AstSemantics.md), is defined in [ast.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/ast.ml).

-However, to simplify the implementation, this AST representation is first "desugared" into a more minimal <i>kernel</i> language that is a subset of the full language.
-For example, conditionals with no else-branch are desugared into conditionals with `nop` for their else-branch, such that in the kernel language, all conditionals have two branches.
-The desugaring rules are sketched in the comments of the S-expression grammar given above.

-The representation for that kernel language AST is defined in [kernel.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/kernel.ml).
-Besides having fewer constructs, it also raises the level of abstraction further, e.g., by grouping related operators, or decomposing the syntactic structure of operators themselves.
+However, to simplify the implementation, this AST representation represents some of the inner structure of the operators more explicitly.
+The mapping from the operators as given in the design doc to their structured form is defined in [operators.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/operators.ml).

 ## Implementation